Political Science (PLSC)

 HTBA

-* PLSC 490a or b, The Senior Colloquium Maria Jose Hierro
+* PLSC 490a, The Senior Colloquium Maria Jose Hierro

 Presentation and discussion of students' research proposals, with particular attention to choice of topic and research design.
 Each student frames the structure of the essay, chooses research methods, begins the research, and presents and discusses a draft of the introductory section of the essay.
 Enrollment limited to Political Science majors writing a yearlong senior essay.